Fibromyalgia and Mental Health | Counseling | Therapy

 Fibromyalgia and Mental Health

-Fibromyalgia and Mental Health image
+Fibromyalgia and mental health image

 Many people in Philadelphia are affected by fibromyalgia.
 Fibromyalgia is a chronic illness that causes widespread pain throughout the body, and often affects mental health.
 Depression and anxiety often accompany fibromyalgia and may worsen physical symptoms, while the stress of managing chronic pain and fatigue can cause changes in mood.
 Like other chronic illnesses, fibromyalgia can cause grief, particularly for those who are newly diagnosed or dealing with new or worsening symptoms.
 Although fibromyalgia was initially thought to be psychosomatic, a physical problem caused by preexisting mental health issues, it is now recognized as a legitimate physical condition.
 The exact cause of fibromyalgia is currently unknown, but many researchers believe that the condition is the result of a mix of physical and psychological stressors.